ubuntu-mate/ubuntu-mate.org/_posts/2014-08-17-progressing-towards-ubuntu-mate-beta1.md

 # No show stoppers

-At this point in the Beta1 cycle there are no show stoppers and we continue to get daily reports from new users saying how impressed they are with the stability of Ubuntu MATE, even at this early stage.
+At this point in the Beta 1 cycle there are no show stoppers and we continue to get daily reports from new users saying how impressed they are with the stability of Ubuntu MATE, even at this early stage.

-As of right now, we are on track for an August 28th release of Ubuntu MATE Beta1.
+As of right now, we are on track for an August 28th release of Ubuntu MATE Beta 1.

 Is there anything you can help with or want to be involved in?
 Maybe you just want to discuss your experiences or ask the maintainers some questions.